ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/06b-analysis-in-practice.md

 - What is the (average) complexity of running it?

 Then, just multiply the two numbers for each line, sum up the expressions for all lines of code, and simplify.
-I practice, the last step just means circling the line that has the worst complexity.
+In practice, the last step just means circling the line that has the worst complexity.
 Of course, the caveat of this method is that sometimes one or both of the questions above are non-trivial to answer.
 Still, for very many programs, this method works beautifully.